How exactly do you say do you speak English in Italian?

 Parla inglese? … No, mi dispiace

-Bear in mind that language skills throughout Italy are very varied and you might not always get a yes when you ask do you speak English in Italian.
+Keep in mind that language skills vary widely throughout Italy and you may not always get a yes when you ask do you speak English in Italian.

-Tourist locations may abound with people who speak a second language, but smaller villages and towns are more often than not inhabited by older people who likely don’t speak a single word of English.
+Tourist areas may be full of people who speak a second language, but smaller villages and towns are more likely to be inhabited by older people who probably don’t speak a word of English.

-If you’re travelling through the Italian countryside, it might take a while before you stumble upon someone who does speak your language!
+If you’re traveling through the Italian countryside, it might be a while before you run into someone who speaks your language!
 You might hear a lot of…

 No, mi dispiace.